tomlangbehn/tomlangbehn.github.io/_pages/about.md

   - /about.html
 ---

-I am quantitative (marine) ecologist with a strong interest in evolution and global change ecology.
-I enjoy thinking broadly, to link datawith theory and models, and I find interest in diverse biological disciplines.
+**I am quantitative (marine) ecologist with a strong interest in evolution and global change ecology.
+I enjoy thinking broadly, to link datawith theory and models, and I find interest in diverse biological disciplines**.
 Central aspects of my work are foraging interactions, physiology, life-history theory, species distributions, and behavioural ecology.
 I am particular fascinated by polar (high-latitude) ecosystems and their extreme seasonality, and life in the ocean twilight zone.
 I work mostly, but not exclusively, on (meso-)pelagic fish,zooplankton, and birds.

 What I want to know
 ======